-If this pandemic has taught us anything, it is that it is now more critical than ever for older adults to embrace healthy living, to exhibit a positive attitude, to live life to the fullest and to recognize the importance of family, friends and social relationships.
+If this pandemic has taught us anything, it is that it is now more critical than ever for older adults to embrace healthy living, exhibit a positive attitude, live life to the fullest, and recognize the importance of family, friends, and social relationships.

 Each generation is proving that many older adults are vibrant, passionate, and not the image of old age at all.
 From the Greatest Generation (those now over 93), the Silent Generation (those between 75 and 92), and Baby Boomers (56 to 74) to Gen-Xers (40 to 55), there are pioneers of aging determined to remain vital and healthy.